p4rkerw/SALSA/Tutorial/README.md

 -e SCRATCH1="/g/scratch" \
 --rm -it p4rkerw/salsa:latest
 ```
 **Genotype an RNA sample** The tutorial workflow is based on the GATK germline short variant discovery pipeline for RNAseq.
 Additional info can be found on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels-) .
 To explore additional GATK options type 'gatk --list' into the terminal.
-If you want to skip ahead move the [genotyped vcf] into the volume mounted to vcfdir/rna_genotype and proceed to the next step.
+If you want to skip ahead move the [genotyped vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorial/pbmc.rna.chr22.vcf.gz) and its index to the volume mounted to vcfdir/rna_genotype and proceed to the next step.
 ```
 # runtime ~5min
 bash SALSA/step1_gatk_genotype.sh \